asnaqsys/asnaqsys.github.io/concepts/printing/printer-files.md

 When the Printer File is open, it is possible to provide an actual location to store the manuscript, if no location is provided then it is left to DataGate to determine a temporary disk location for the manuscript.

 ## Rendering
 The final phase in the process of creating a report is the rendering of the manuscript.
-A renderer sends the formated contents of a manuscript to a printer or a PDF file.
+A renderer sends the formatted contents of a manuscript to a printer or a PDF file.
 DataGate provides a default renderer program (Renderer.exe) which yields a printout produced to a Windows installed printer.
 The Renderer can be executed automatically when a Printer File is closed or be invoked by an operator or application.
 There are command options that can be set to control certain aspects of the rendering operation when Renderer.exe is executed from the Command Line.

 ASNA provides [three Renderers](/manuals/hosting/mom/manuscript-renderer.html):
  1. DataGate Renderer